SungardAS/particles-lambda/README.md

 ### cftemplates

+#### event\_source

+A stack that will map an existing Lambda Function to an Amazon Kensis or Amazon DynamoDB stream.

 #### function

-A stack that will create a AWS Lambda function.The stack points to a file in S3 bucket for the source code.
+A stack that will create a AWS Lambda function.
+The stack requires the source to exist as a zip file on S3.

-#### function.eventsource

-A stack that will create a AWS Lambda function and maps it to an Amazon Kensis stream or Amazon DynamoDB stream.

-#### function.permission
+#### permission

-A stack that will create a AWS Lambda function and associates a policy statement with the function's access policy.
+A stack that will associate a policy statement with an existing Lambda Function.

 [condensation-image]: https://raw.githubusercontent.com/SungardAS/condensation/master/docs/images/condensation_logo.png